 To assess whether a stock market decline is a correction or a bear market, you can’t rely on backward-looking economic data.

-Accurately identifying a bear market can help investors avoid some tough stock market losses.
+Accurately identifying a bear market in its early stages may help investors avoid some tough stock market losses.
 And while avoiding a bear isn’t necessarily required to achieve your long-term investment goals, it can certainly help.
-Unfortunately, doing so is very difficult and investors often struggle to recognize if a downturn is a bear—by definition a fundamentally driven stock market decline of 20% or more over a longer period of time, or a correction—a sharp sentiment driven fall of 10% or more.
-For investors looking to identify a bear market, understanding what can or can’t signify a bear is essential.
+Unfortunately, doing so is very difficult and investors often struggle to recognize if a downturn is a bear—by definition a fundamentally driven stock market decline of 20% or more over an extended period of time , or a correction—a sharp sentiment-driven fall of 10% or more.
+For investors looking to identify whether a downturn is a correction or a bear market, understanding what can or can’t signify a bear is essential.

 One common misconception of bear markets is that they happen at the same time as the economy experiences a recession.
 While it is true that bear markets usually pair with recessions, they generally don’t start simultaneously.
 Stocks are a leading economic indicator.
 Bear markets usually begin months before recessions do.
 See Exhibit 1, which compares bear market and recession start dates since 1926.

 Exhibit 1: Bear Markets Usually Begin Well Before Recessions Do

 Source: FactSet and National Bureau of Economic Research, as of 2/13/2018.
 S&P 500 Index daily price level, 1926 – 2016.

 Stocks also tend to peak long before employment does.

 Exhibit 2: Nonfarm Payrolls and Bear Markets